tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 Unlike renegotiation, exported Authenticator-based post-handshake authentication does not require any changes at the TLS layer.

-Post-handshake authentication is defined in TLS 1.3, but it has the disadvantage of requiring additional state to be stored as part of the TLS state machine.
+Post-handshake authentication is defined in section 4.6.3 of TLS 1.3 {{!TLS13}}, but it has the disadvantage of requiring additional state to be stored as part of the TLS state machine.
 Furthermore, the authentication boundaries of TLS 1.3 post-handshake authentication align with TLS record boundaries,